MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassigncategories.md

 ## -remarks

-This call override the default categiry set initialized by ACX.
+This call override the default category set initialized by ACX.

 ### Example